 He looked at it again.

-A ta'amiya shop that had recently opened in the Domino City shopping district.
+A ta'meya shop that had recently opened in the shopping district of Domino City.
 Expanding across Japan.

-Atem considered this for a while.
-While considering it, he tried to determine whether this was something to ask about or something to leave alone.
+Atem considered that for a while.
+And while considering it, he tried to judge whether this was a thing to ask about or a thing that did not need asking.

 At dinner, Seto was drinking coffee.